They came from Armenia, Azerbaijan and Bangladesh.

 SHAPIRO: The participants come from 33 countries, from places like Armenia, Azerbaijan, Bangladesh, Kazakhstan, Lesotho, Mongolia, Nicaragua and China.
 There are people in wheelchairs, on crutches, ones who are deaf and blind.

-SHAPIRO: They listen to Judy Heumann.
+SHAPIRO: They listen to Judith Heumann.
 She's regarded as a hero from the American disability rights movement.
 Now she's the State Department's special advisor for international disability rights.

 Since joining the State Department five years ago, she figures she's traveled hundreds of thousands of miles and visited more than 30 countries.
 Sometimes, like in rural Africa, people have never seen a woman in a motorized wheelchair.
 Heumann's job is to tell people about disability civil rights around the world and at the State Department conference.